 “Yale’s acting department admits talented and committed individuals who possess an active intelligence, a strong imagination, and a physical and vocal instrument capable of development and transformation….Not only is each class of actors a working ensemble as it trains, but also each actor works as part of a larger company.” - College Admissions

-The Pre-College Theatre Lab offers a select group of high school students a fun, intensive curriculum that will prepare and position them for both college and professional opportunities.
+The Pre-College Theatre Lab offers high school students a fun, intensive curriculum that will prepare and position them for both college and professional opportunities.

 The curriculum has been created by industry experts who have a passion for developing the next generation of theatre artists.
 Students develop performance and communication skills that will serve them throughout their professional careers.

-Students access truth in performance by engaging with foundational acting methods (ex: Viewpoints, Meisner, Rodenburg).
-Using text from selected monologues, students learn to establish personal connection and find specificity in their work.
+Students access truth in performance by engaging with foundational acting methods.
 Focus is placed on connecting thought, emotion and speech to create living, breathing, three dimensional characters on stage.

 Musical Theatre Voice: